worldmaking/WebXRNodeLab_eCampus21/README.md

 # WebXRNodeLab_eCampus21

-WebXRNodeLab_eCampus21 is a project template for building multi-user WebXR spaces using Three.js (client side) and Node.js (server side)
+WebXRNodeLab_eCampus21 is a project template for building multi-user WebXR spaces using Three.js (client side) and Node.js (server side).
+This is one of three project templates developed in parallel by OCAD University and York University with the goal of providing students of varying educational background and skillsets with the necessary tools to quickly produce WebXR environments for their creative media projects.

 ## Acknowledgements